Best Beaches In & Around Cocoa Beach FL

-This pier is a historical landmark of Florida's Space Coast, and this stretch of beach is famous for surfing and sunning.
+This pier is a historical landmark of Florida's Space Coast, and this stretch of beaches in Cocoa Beach is famous for surfing and sunning.
 This is a good spot to people-watch because the beach teems with excitement.
 You can take a surf lesson on the gentle, consistent waves, or just watch the pros.
 The pier also features restaurants and shops.

 Alan Shepard Park

 Shepard Park is a five-acre oceanfront park named after astronaut Alan Shepard.
-Facilities include large picnic pavilions, several smaller covered picnic areas and a bathhouse.
+The Cocoa Beach beach facilities here include large picnic pavilions, several smaller covered picnic areas and a bathhouse.
 There's plenty of parking and many shops are within walking distance.
 This is another park right in the middle of the action.